bambielli/bambielli.github.io/_til/2019-12-12-directly-testing-react-component-methods-considered-harmful.md

 The public interface of this component is a clickable button that updates a count and displays that count.
 By simulating click events on the button, and verifying the count updates in response, I'm exercising the component in a way that is similar to how it would be used in the real world.
 The lesson here is to **verify your public interface, and leave all other implementation details alone**.

-## For the Astute Reader
+## A Closer Look at the Assertions

-An astute reader will notice a an additional difference between the black box and white box test suites above.
+An astute reader will notice an additional difference between the black box and white box test suites above.

 Instead of accessing state directly via `wrapper.state` (like in the white box suite), I'm verifying that the count updated in response to a button click by selecting the displayed value (see `wrapper.find('#counter')`).